PACTOR - Short system description

 This information was obtained from the SCS PTC-II web site and Griff's NB6Z web site.

 The following is an overview of some tests that I (AE4TM) recently conducted to compare the relative performances of Pactor-1,2,3, AMTOR, RTTY, and PSK-31 to each other under a wide range of S/N (signal to noise) ratios.
 Before these tests were started, two initial checks were conducted to rule out any potential errors that might arise from a misaligned IF receiver Pass-Band and excessive audio output being fed to the PTC-II.
 First, the receiver Pass-Band Tuning control was varied over a slight range to determine the positions needed for maximum transfer speeds for different IF filter configurations.
 Second, the effective data rates were measured at different audio gain levels to determine if excessive audio output to the PTC-II were slowing the effective data rates.
 In addition to these tests, the effect of the AGC speed and noise blanker on the transfer speeds were measured over a wide range of S/N ratios and the results indicated that a FAST AGC with the noise blanker turned ON (when the engine is idling) provided the fastest average speeds.
 These experiments then set the stage for a comprehensive distance test using a link between my mobile station and home base station for different modes.
 I found the data very helpful for my own needs and as such I wish to present them to other Amateurs interested in these digital modes as well.
+One comment regarding file compression.
+These speed tests were made by transferring binary files between my two stations.
+Binary data was chosen for the tests because it disables the compression algorithms built into the PTC-II so that a more accurate relative comparison could be made between the pactor modes.
+As a result, the effective data rates shown in the figures below are modestly slower than the physical data rates observed if either ASCII data or Winlink 2000 b2 "precompressed" data were sent to the PTC-II.
+In both these scenarios, the physical data rates run about 44% faster than what the figures indicate below.
+I personally cannot thank the SCS Team enough for bringing Pactor-1/2/3 to us.
+It is a marvel of engineering and has brought much enjoyment to many in our ham radio hobby along with many others that have put it to very good use around the world.

 Figure 2A.
 The figure above illustrates the effect of the IF passband tuning on the relative data rates of pactor-2 during transfers of binary files between a mobile IC-706 and a base station IC-746 having 500Hz CW IF filters placed in the SSB filter slots.
 The IC-706 has a single 500Hz filter whereas the IC-746 has two 500Hz IF filter slots in series-one at the 9MHz stage and the other at the 455khz stage.
 The red data represent the relative transfer speeds for various tuning positions of the 500Hz filter in the mobile IC-706.
 The blue data represent the effect of the tuning position of the IC-746 9MHz 500Hz filter on the transfer speed of the same data.
 Finally, the green data represent the effect of the tuning for the IC-746 455kHz 500Hz filter on the transfer rate for this data.
 For each set, Gaussian curves were fit to the data as shown.
 This experiment was conducted to illustrate the necessity of very careful calibrations of the IF passbands in experiments which compare the relative speeds of the various HF data transfer protocols which use a narrow IF filter.